ibm-cloud-docs/app-configuration/ac-ts-ff.md

 {: troubleshoot}
 {: support}

 Feature flag is disabled and cannot be toggled.
 {: tsSymptoms}

 A Feature flag is linked to a collection and the flag is toggled per environment.
 {: tsCauses}

 If a feature flag is not linked to any collection, it is disabled by default.

 Link the feature flag with an existing collection.
-This allows you to toggle between on or off states.
+This allows you to toggle between `ON` or `OFF` state.
 {: tsResolve}